metaplex-foundation/developer-hub/src/pages/core/guides/onchain-ticketing-with-appdata.md

 **Note**: You can follow along and open the following example in Solana Playground, an online tool to build and deploy Solana programs: [Solana Playground](https://beta.solpg.io/669fef20cffcf4b13384d277).

-As a stylistic choice, in the account struct of all instructions, we will separate the Signer and the Payer.
-This is a standard procedure because PDAs (Program Derived Addresses) cannot pay for account creation.
-Therefore, if the user wants a PDA to be the authority over the instruction, there need to be two different fields for it.
+As a stylistic choice, in the account struct of all instructions, we will separate the `Signer` and the `Payer`.
+Quite often the same account is used for both but this is a standard procedure in case the `Signer` is a PDAs since it cannot pay for account creation, therefore, there need to be two different fields for it.
 While this separation isn't strictly necessary for our instructions, it's considered good practice.

 **Note**: Both the Signer and the Payer must still be signers of the transaction.